Life After Beth: Release

 The film premiered on January 19, 2014, at the 2014 Sundance Film Festival.
 Baena had thought that if it was accepted to Sundance, it would be in the Midnight selection of genre films, and was pleasantly surprised when it was a selection in the Dramatic Competition: it ended up in the main selection due to its dramedy story and a lack of much horror or gore.
 Out of Sundance, Life After Beth went to the European Film Market trade fair, with sales handled by XYZ Films.
 North American sales were through WME and CAA, and it was picked up by distributor A24.

 Through an A24 partnership, it was first released digitally on DirecTV in July 2014, before a simultaneous release on August 15, 2014 in the United States, being made available for streaming and given theatrical premieres at the ArcLight Hollywood in Los Angeles and the Angelika Film Center in New York.
 The two-theater opening took $18,000, with The Hollywood Reporter describing the $9,000 location average as "muted".
 The film then had a limited release in the top fifty domestic markets.
 It was released internationally by various distributors, including Universal Pictures International.
 In the United Kingdom, it played at FrightFest in August 2014 before being released through Koch Media on October 3.
 It was R-rated in the US and certified 15 in the UK.

 Though Alia Shawkat and Thomas McDonell are still credited in the film, their scenes were completely cut and can be found among the eleven deleted scenes included in home video extras.
-Life After Beth was released on Blu-ray in the United States on October 21, 2014, with the deleted scenes and other special features: a short documentary about the making of the film titled "Life After Beth: The Port Mortem"; the film's seven trailers; an audio commentary version featuring Baena, Plaza, DeHaan and Gubler; and a clip of Gubler repeatedly improvising different takes on one scene.
+Life After Beth was released on Blu-ray in the United States on October 21, 2014, with the deleted scenes and other special features: a short documentary about the making of the film titled "Life After Beth: The Post Mortem"; the film's seven trailers; an audio commentary version featuring Baena, Plaza, DeHaan and Gubler; and a clip of Gubler repeatedly improvising different takes on one scene.